RTEMS/rtems-docs/cpu_supplement/port.rst

 ===================

-Each high-level language compiler generates subroutine entry and exit code based upon a set of rules known as the compiler’s calling convention.
+Each high-level language compiler generates subroutine entry and exit code based upon a set of rules known as the compiler's calling convention.
 These rules address the following issues:

 - register preservation and usage